 Knowing how to spot a baby lip tie can help your family avoid preventable issues before they have a chance to start.
-Your family dentist, pediatrician, lactation consultant, or pediatric dentist can help if you’re not sure what to look for.
+Your family dentist, pediatrician, lactation consultant, pediatric dentist, and/or myofunctional therapist can help if you’re not sure what to look for.

 Everyone has a labial frenulum on their top and bottom lip.
 But if it’s too tight or restricted, it prevents the lip from being able to move around as freely as someone with a looser frenum.
 As you might guess, the tighter the tissue, the more challenging it is for your child to speak or eat.